Hillary and Bill Clinton’s Past in Haiti

 But what does Haiti have to show for all of these investments?
-Not much, according to Katz.
-“Haiti and its people are not in a better position now from when the earthquake struck,” he said.
+Not much, according to Katz: “Haiti and its people are not in a better position now from when the earthquake struck,” he told the audience.
 The hundreds of millions of dollars and the years of reconstruction efforts have yielded negligible results.
-For a project so expansive, Hillary has kept relatively quiet about Haiti thus far in her campaign.
+For a project so expansive, Hillary has kept relatively quiet about Haiti thus far in her presidential campaign.
 Her spokesman declined to comment on how Haiti has shaped her foreign policy, saying Hillary would address that “when the time comes to do so.”

 That’s how Caracol Industrial Park, a 600-acre garment factory geared toward making clothes for export to the U.S., was born in 2012.
 Bill lobbied the U.S. Congress to eliminate tariffs on textiles sewn in Haiti, and the couple pledged that through Caracol Park, Haitian-based producers would have comparative advantages that would balance the country’s low productivity, provide the U.S. with cheap textiles, and put money in Haitians’ pockets.

 The State Department promised that the park would create 60,000 jobs within five years of its opening, and Bill declared that 100,000 jobs would be created “in short order.”
 But Caracol currently employs just 5,479 people full time.
 “The entire concept of building the Haitian economy through these low-wage jobs is kind of faulty,” Katz stated on Monday.
 Furthermore, working conditions in the park are decent, but far from what should be considered acceptable.